BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Jenner", :PROFJENNER, 1], "Volcanic Top")

 Not immensely difficult thanks to it being a 6v4.
 Catch his **Shadow Tatsugiri**!
-Melia will give you a *Focus Sash*.
+If you say "I feel optimistic", Melia will give you a *Focus Sash*.

 Follow the action to the top.
 Time for a double battle with Melia.